 We seek to create a learning environment where the safety of children comes first.
 We value the help and contributions of volunteers and want to see your service to the children of this community continue.
 Please review the information below and speak directly with your building principal if you need help with the process.

 Volunteer packets with forms are available in your school building office.
 Ask the building secretary for assistance.

-- Volunteer “Helper” – An adult who volunteers for a single event, a consecutive series of days, or several nonconsecutive days, in one or more positions during the school term, where no one position is more than ten (10) days total.
+Volunteer “Helper” – An adult who volunteers for a single event, a consecutive series of days, or several nonconsecutive days, in one or more positions during the school term.
+Total volunteer time is less than ten (10) hours per week.

-- Volunteer “Assistant” – An adult who volunteers for more than ten (10) school days per school term in the same position, or any adult who accompanies students on overnight field trips.
+Volunteer “Assistant” – An adult who volunteers for more than ten (10) hours per week or any adult who accompanies students on overnight field trips.